krishnachaitanya9/krishnachaitanya9.github.io/_posts/2020-01-15-ros_publish_subscribe.md

 tags: [ROS]
 ---

 Recently I had to work with ROS.
-God knows why, but had to.
-So here I am.
 This is a no-brainer introduction.
 One of the very good reference is a youtube [link](https://www.youtube.com/watch?v=DLVyc9hOvk8).
 First things first, you need to run ROS Core by the following command:

 ```bash
 roscore